econnet/econ/do.rst

 When the part is replaced that work becomes irrelevant.
 For `diversification`_ people should contribute to more parts.

+*Relevancy* does not only refer to technical development of the product, but to all aspect to make the product successful on the market.
+E.g. it includes marketing efforts.

+Work that is not related to the specific product is its own product that comes from the outside economy.

 The output from more econs is used in a integrating econ.
-Such an integrating econ has as members
+Such an integrating econ has as contributors

 - direct top level econs (integrators) and
 - inner econs